 Having said that I am rather envious, as such a trip must take you through places the majority of us won’t ever see.
-Andrew has chronicled his previous long-distance journeys in the books Crossing Europe on a Bike Called Reggie (Amazon.com / Amazon UK) and Along the Med on a Bike Called Reggie (Amazon.com / Amazon UK).
+Andrew has chronicled his previous long-distance journeys in the books Crossing Europe on a Bike Called Reggie and Along the Med on a Bike Called Reggie.

-His next book about his adventures on this latest trip through Norway, Heading North on a Bike Called Reggie, will be out in 2016.
-In the meantime, Andrew was kind enough to join me on Skype for a chat about his experiences of cycling long-distance through Norway.
+Before the book’s release, Andrew was kind enough to join me on Skype for a chat about his experiences of cycling long-distance through Norway.
 Before we get started though, here’s a time-lapse video of his approach to Nordkapp, including a nervy-looking cycle through an undersea tunnel!

 How did you get interested in long-distance cycling?

 Well my day job is a teacher.
 I’ve taught French for the last 15 years in secondary schools in Britain.
 Back at the time of the Beijing Olympics, I was watching the cyclists including Nicole Cooke race around the Great Wall of China.
 Even though the weather was poor it was such an iconic place to cycle and I thought how interesting and adventurous such a journey would be.
 After some thought I came up with the idea of visiting a friend who’d moved to southern Italy with his wife.
 So in 2010 I cycled off from the UK to southern Italy, camping along the way.
 It took about 5 weeks and I had a great time despite the poor weather.